 This section contains the high level requirements with respect to System Elements of the PCPS enabler.

 These requirements describe the basic functionality required by each of the identified system elements supporting PoC.
-The PoC client interacts with the PoC application service infrastructure to establish PoC sessions.
+The PoC Client interacts with the PoC application service infrastructure to establish PoC Sessions.

 Informational Note: The requirements in this section do not assume any PoC architecture in particular.
-The intention is to capture requirements on the functionality related to the PoC client and service infrastructure.
+The intention is to capture requirements on the functionality related to the PoC Client and service infrastructure.
 Actual system elements are not specified.